tenjin/tenjin-ios-sdk/README.md

 ```

 ######Passing a transaction manually (usually this is necessary if purchases are not handled by Apple):
-To use this method, you will need a `productName`, currency `locale`, `quantity` of items purchased, and the unit `price` of the transaction:
+To use this method, you will need a `productName`, `currencyCode`, `quantity` of items purchased, and the unit `price` of the transaction:

 ```
 NSString *productName = @"product_1";
-NSString *currenyCode = @"USD";
+NSString *currencyCode = @"USD";
 NSDecimalNumber *price = [NSDecimalNumber decimalNumberWithString:@"0.99"];
 NSInteger quantity = 1;

 [TenjinSDK  transactionWithProductName: productName
-            andCurrencyLocale: currenyCode
+            andCurrencyCode: currencyCode
-            andQuantity:quantity
+            andQuantity: quantity
             andUnitPrice: price];
 ```